Pankaj-Baranwal/pocketsphinx/README.md

 ```
 rosrun pocketsphinx voice_control_updated.py
 ```
-In case you just want to test the package out, a sample dictionary and kws list have already been placed in the nodes folder within the package.
-Just use this command:
+In case you just want to test the package out, a sample dictionary and kws list have already been placed in the demo folder within the package.
+Just use this command from within the folder:
 ```
 rosrun pocketsphinx voice_control_updated.py _dict:=voice_cmd.dic _kws:=voice_cmd.kwlist
 ```